 3. Federal rules required only four fields to constitute a valid application for CalFresh.

 The fields are name, address, date, and signature.
 This is a federal program access requirement.

-Our county partner (San Francisco Human Services Agency) during a 2013 fellowship engagement saw the need for an easier application, particularly one that was mobile-friendly.
+During a 2013 fellowship engagement, our county partner, San Francisco Human Services Agency, saw the need for an easier application, particularly one that was mobile-friendly.
 This partner, who oversaw CalFresh in one county, saw how difficulties of the existing online application actually led to channel-switching: applicants would get frustrated or stuck online, and then would end up coming in person to the lobby.
 This was both a pain for the client and created a bigger workload for county staff.

-All of these factors led to our root hypothesis: an easier (shorter, mobile-friendly) online application could help more people take that first step of submitting an application, and ultimately get enrolled.
+All of these factors led to our root hypothesis: an easier (shorter and mobile-friendly) online application could help more people take that first step of submitting an application, and ultimately get enrolled.

 Initial test: a functional prototype (zero to one)

 Our very first test of the idea was simple.
 We built a small Rails app that only had one page — a form with those four federally-required fields.
 When the user submitted, it filled out those four fields on a PDF of the paper application and then faxed it.

 Where was it faxed?
 To our interested county partner’s office fax machine.

 The functional prototype (yes, this is the entire app)